Jonathan M. Burg, MA, LMFT, CSAYC (Licensed Marriage and Family Therapist)

 Reesa graduated from Liberty University with her bachelor’s degree in Psychology and a concentration in Christian Counseling.
 She then earned her master’s degree in Marriage and Family Therapy from Indiana Wesleyan University.
 She has worked in school-based, community-based and private practice settings with children, adolescents, adults and families dealing with a vast array of mental health and relational challenges.
 Reesa’s work with clients is informed by Family Systems Theories and rooted in the Interpersonal Process Model, because she believes that providing an empathic, safe space for clients promotes an emotionally corrective experience for healing to take place.
 She primarily utilizes methods from Cognitive-Behavioral Therapy, Dialectical Behavior Therapy and Experiential Therapy to tailor treatment to meet each client where they are on their journey.
 She is comfortable integrating faith into sessions at the client’s request.
 Her areas of clinical focus are anxiety, grief/loss, ADHD, trauma, parenting and family challenges, interpersonal and relational struggles and attachment issues.
 Reesa works with children and adolescents 6 years and older, as well as with adults, couples and families.

-Denise Graves, MA, BSN, RN (Resident Marriage and Family Therapist)
+Denise Graves, MA, LMFTA, BSN, RN (Licensed Marriage and Family Therapist Associate)

 Morgan Smith, MA, LMFTA (Licensed Marriage and Family Therapist Associate)